yuxuan-made/alphadev/README.md

 )
 # First call: computes and caches
 # Second call: loads from cache (fast!)
+# Tip: pass symbols=None to use all symbols present in raw_data
+# Note: if cache exists but some (symbol, date) files are missing in the requested range,
+# DataManager will backfill only the missing days (still computing only within start/end).
 # Metadata: DataManager writes `metadata.json` (params, notes, date range, symbols) next to cached data for transparency
 ```